marthjod/piradio/README.md

 ```

 * Populate your _streams.list_, one URL per line
-* Acquire some sounds for alarm ticks with, e.g.,
+* (Alarms) Acquire some sounds for alarm ticks with, e.g.,

 ```bash
 mplayer -really-quiet -noconsolecontrols \